 I do!
 Although I do love the feeling at the end of a long session and after a shower.
-What’s better than a great big slice of cake if you’ve earned it?!
+What’s better than a great big slice of cake if you’ve earned it?
 I motivate myself out of a fear of being rubbish in races and vanity – got to keep the dad bod at bay!

-What gave you the idea to create tri review?
+What gave you the idea to create Tri Review?

-What are your top 3 tri tips:
+What are your top 3 triathlon tips?

 What has been your best fitness related report and why?

 I once completed the Blenheim Palace Triathlon for a TV report for BBC Oxford and it went horribly and hilariously wrong.
-I was being followed by a cameraman and stopping every now and then for updates to camera.
+I was being followed by a cameraman and stopping every now and then for updates to the camera.
 When I got into the second transition after the bike I was amazed to see I was the first biker back.
 “I’m amazing!”
 I thought and pretty much said to the camera before running off and smashing my wildest dreams for what was one of my first triathlons.
 It wasn’t until I got to the end that I realised I’d missed an entire lap of the bike course!
 What a muppet.

-What’s you next fitness challenge?
+What’s your next fitness challenge?